-The course examines how security professionals apply different techniques to undertake an assessment of a new site at pre-construction stage, evaluating architectural drawings and visualisations, or at an in-use facility, including a site survey and stakeholder consultation.
+The course examines how security professionals apply different techniques to assess a new site at the pre-construction stage, evaluating architectural drawings and visualisations or at an in-use facility, including a site survey and stakeholder consultation.

-This course will be spread over a one month period and will comprise of one two-hour live webinar each week, presented by SGW’s course tutors and security professionals.
+This course will be spread over one month and will comprise one two-hour live webinar each week, presented by SGW’s course tutors and security professionals.
 Following the conclusion of each

 weekly webinar, delegates will progress through a module-based workbook and prepare a short presentation and a final assignment.

 Course Schedule – Applies to Intake Course Dates

 - Week 1 – Date to be confirmed in booking particulars: Day 1 – 11-00 am to 13-00 pm (‘with comfort break mid-session) – Module 1 – Security Needs Assessment